vitalets/global-cache/SHARDING.md

-# Using parallel-storage with sharding
+# Using global-cache with sharding

 *This document is a working draft.*